Essegian scores 23, Wisconsin holds off Michigan 64-59 - WHIZ News

-The game started with a minute of silence for the campus shooting at Michigan State that killed three people and wounded five others on Monday night.
-Michigan was scheduled to play at MSU on Saturday but the game has been postponed.
+The game started with a minute of silence for the campus shooting Monday night at Michigan State that left three people dead and five others wounded, leading to the school postponing Wednesday’s game against Minnesota.
+Michigan is scheduled to host the the Spartans on Saturday.

 Essegian’s basket at the 10:45 was the last one for the Badgers, and his two free throws at 10:27 following a technical foul on Michigan coach Juwan Howard, capped a personal 6-0 run for a 54-42 lead.

-Note: This story has been corrected to show that the Michigan State-Minnesota game originally scheduled for Wednesday night has been postponed, not the Michigan-Michigan State game.
-That game is still scheduled for Saturday.